Tumulus: Uruguay

 The Cerritos de Indios (Spanish for: Indian Mounds or Indian Little Hills) are a collection of more than 3000 tumulus or earth mounds found mainly in the eastern region of Uruguay.

-Of different sizes and shapes some of them date back to 5000–4000 years ago being among the oldest examples of tumulus building in the new world.
-It is still unknown to this day the name or the fate of the people group responsible for its construction as they disappeared long before the arrival of the first European explorers and left no written records.
+Of different sizes and shapes, some of them date back 4000–5000 years, being among the oldest examples of tumulus building in the new world.
+The identity of the people group responsible for their construction is unknown, as they left no written records.

-It is believed that they were used for burial, as well for living and practicing agriculture in the flat marshlands and plains of eastern Uruguay.
+It is believed that mounds were used for burial, as well for living and practicing agriculture in the flat marshlands and plains of eastern Uruguay.